wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 ### Deviations

-- **Consistency in Pass Definitions:**
-  - Noticed that some passes have `type` set to `BOTH`, while others are `RAW` or `PREVIOUS`.
-Ensuring consistent usage of these types across all passes will aid in maintainability.

-- **Optional Fields Handling:**
-  - Certain AI passes have nullable fields like `model_id`, `max_tokens`, and `temperature`.
-It's essential to handle these gracefully in the application logic to prevent potential null reference issues.

 - **Inconsistent Use of Enums and Strings:**
   - The mix of enum-based and string-based `operation_identifier` values across AI passes introduces inconsistency.
-It's recommended to refactor the `config/ai.php` to use `OperationIdentifier` enums uniformly to maintain consistency and leverage type safety.
+  - Recommended refactoring `config/ai.php` and related models to uniformly use `OperationIdentifier` enums for all passes.

-- **Handling of Static Analysis Pass:**
+- **Handling of Nullable Fields in AI Passes:**
+  - Several AI passes have nullable fields such as `model_id`, `max_tokens`, and `temperature`.
+  - Identified the necessity to ensure that the application logic gracefully handles these nullable fields to prevent potential runtime errors.

+- **Static Analysis Pass Handling:**
   - The `static_analysis` pass is categorized as `RAW` and does not specify a model or related parameters.
-This departure from other AI passes requires distinct handling in the application logic to differentiate between AI-driven and tool-driven analyses.
+  - Recognized the need for distinct handling in the application logic to differentiate between AI-driven and tool-driven analyses.

-- **Environment Variable Defaults:**
-  - Default values for environment variables are extensively used, which is good for flexibility.
-However, some defaults may lead to suboptimal configurations if not properly overridden, necessitating careful management of `.env` settings.

 ### Next Steps